Angra-DB/DriverPython/README.md

 - Turn on AngraDB
-- Run client_example.py (it runs a `create_db db`, a `connect db`, `save document` and a `lookup` and prints the server feedback on screen)
+- Run client_example.py (it runs a `create_db db`, a `connect db`, `save document` and a `lookup id` and prints the server feedback on screen)